 If you have a credit card, you owe it to yourself to use it the right way.
 Making any of these credit card mistakes could cost money and precious credit score points.

 Making the minimum payment on your credit card not only increases the amount of time it takes to pay off your credit card balance, it also increases the amount of interest you pay on your credit card.
-Increasing your credit card payment helps you pay off your balance sooner and at a lower cost.
+Don't just pay the minimum payment (unless it's part of your get out of debt strategy).
+Instead, increasing your monthly credit card payment helps you pay off your balance sooner and at a lower cost.

 2. Paying late.